Niké Arrighi: Career

 Arrighi began her professional career as a fashion model in Paris, then moved to London, where she studied acting at the Royal Academy of Dramatic Art.
 In 1967 she played the parts of Corinne in The Champions ('Reply Box No.66') and a gypsy girl in The Prisoner ('Many Happy Returns').
 After a ten-year career in film and television she retired in the early 1970s to return to art, which she had studied as a young woman.
 Specializing in copperplate etching and oil painting, she won First Prize for Graphic Art at the 1976 Hong Kong Art Biennial.

 Personal life and death

-In 1977 she married Prince Paolo Borghese, eldest son of the famed Junio Valerio Borghese.
+In 1977 she married Prince Paolo Borghese, eldest son of the ill-famed Junio Valerio Borghese.
 They lived in Hong Kong, where he was an engineer, before moving in 1984 to Italy, where she still resided at Palazzo Borghese in Artena until her death.
 Her husband died in 1999.
 They had a daughter, Flavia.

 Arrighi died on 12 February 2025 in Rome, at the age of 80.
 Her sister is Luciana Arrighi.